Drunk Driving Regulations: How Effective Are They?Updated Dec. 25, 2020

 Every state was then given a score between 1 and 5 based on the efficacy of each of these measures, with 5 representing the highest efficacy.
 Thus, the states with the highest total scores were typically those in which:

-- Alcohol is hardest to obtain.
+- Alcohol is hard to obtain.

 - Breaking alcohol laws carries the strictest penalties.